Author has written 5 stories for Eyeshield 21, Bleach, Saiyuki, and Trigun.

 3. Don't publish anything if you're gonna be a sensitive crybaby.
 The reviews aren't JUST for people to gush things like "Omg that was awesome!" and "Ur a awesome writer!"
 Believe it or not, reviews are for constructive feedback on an author's stories that is meant to help.
 SO, if you get someone who points out that, hey, spell-check might be something to invest in, or that your writing is unorganized and hard to follow, don't pitch a fit and send them a PM b*ing at them about how you can't please everyone and that they complain too much or something.
 First of all, it's rude on YOUR part; they were trying to help, and as much as it may suck to realize, you're not perfect.
 Second, it's immature.
 If you don't understand why the person said it, ask them to clarify what they're talking about.

 6. Keep it to one language as a general rule.
 Simply put, don't write a dialogue between two characters in mostly English and then randomly switch to, say, Japanese or something.
 If your character is native to Japan, us English readers all assume that they're speaking Japanese; making half of the dialogue non-understandable doesn't really make it sound cool, it's just a pain in the ass to read and will likely cause readers to move on to another story if they're having to translate a large portion of the story.
 I read a Rorouni Kenshin story that was great, except for the fact that the author would suddenly have a whole sentence or two of Japanese dialogue, and it just doesn't work well.
-Yeah, it's cool if you're studying a second language, kudos to you and all that, but don't try to sounds smart by slapping it in random places in the story.
+Yeah, it's cool if you're studying a second language, kudos to you and all that, but don't try to sound smart by slapping it in random places in the story.
+The only things that make sense to leave in Japanese (or another language) is food/place names and honorifics.

 7. Avoid repetitive sentence beginnings.
 If you're writing the character in first person, don't start every sentence "I".
 Example: